ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **searchRecipesByIngredients**
 > Set<SearchRecipesByIngredients200ResponseInner> searchRecipesByIngredients()

  Ever wondered what recipes you can cook with the ingredients you have in your fridge or pantry?
-This endpoint lets you find recipes that either maximize the usage of ingredients you have at hand (pre shopping) or minimize the ingredients that you don't currently have (post shopping).
+This endpoint lets you find recipes that either maximize the usage of ingredients you have at hand (pre shopping) or minimize the ingredients that you don\'t currently have (post shopping).

 ### Example